Depression. Causes, symptoms, treatment of the disease

 • phytotherapy.

-The effectiveness of treatment increases with the involvement of positive emotions.
-Improving the patient's condition during therapy is an emotional stimulus, increases his desire to get rid of the disease.
-Antidepressants in the vast majority of cases provide significant relief as early as 2-3 weeks of use.
+The effectiveness of treatment increases when positive emotions are involved.
+Improving the patient's condition during therapy is an emotional stimulus and increases his desire to get rid of the disease.
+In the vast majority of cases, antidepressants provide significant relief within 2-3 weeks of use.

 Folk remedies

-The patient needs adequate nutrition.
-It is important to include in the diet products that strengthen the immune system and increase the tone of the nervous system: natural honey, nuts, dried apricots, fresh fruits, berries, vegetables, etc.
+The patient needs proper nutrition.
+It is important to include in your diet foods that strengthen the immune system and increase the tone of the nervous system: natural honey, nuts, dried apricots, fresh fruit, berries, vegetables, etc.

 St. John's wort

-Contains hyperforin (biologically active substance), which increases the production of serotonin - the hormone of happiness.
+Contains hyperforin (biologically active substance), increasing the production of serotonin – the hormone of happiness.

 Valerian officinalis